maddymakesgames/Yui/README.md

 Step 5:
 -------
-`run node bot.js` to run the bot.
+`run node yui.js` to run the bot.
-If you are using a linux server (and why wouldn't you) run `sudo apt get forever` to install forever. then run `forever start bot.js` to run bot.js forever.
+If you are using a linux server (and why wouldn't you) install forever for Ubuntu run `sudo apt get forever` to install forever. then run `forever start yui.js` to run bot.js forever.